 Choosing where your child goes to school is one of the biggest decisions you face.
-While it may feel intimidating to navigate your school options in New York and make a choice, you can do it!
+While it may feel intimidating to navigate your school options in New York and make a choice, you can do it.
 The best starting point for choosing a good school fit is knowing your options.
 This post will break down the six main learning environments available in your state.

 In New York, each district decides whether it will participate in open enrollment.
 Open enrollment is a valuable choice that refers to whether parents can send their children to any public school, regardless of where it is located or what their zip code is.
 If you would like to participate in open enrollment, check with your local school district to see if this is available.
 If so, you can visit and select from a wider array of public schools.
 Public schools have different environments and mission statements, and one may be a better fit for your child than another.

-You can also choose from charter schools!
-These are another type of free, public school open to all students.
-Charter schools are distinct from traditional public schools in that they have extra freedom to innovate.
-Charters are accountable to authorizing entities for student achievement.
-Charter schools can share the fruits of their innovation with traditional classrooms.
+As they innovate, charter schools can share the fruits of their innovation with traditional classrooms.
+In New York, charters are accountable to authorizing entities for student achievement.
 If there are more families seeking admittance to a charter school than there are seats, a lottery system is usually used to determine admittance.

 Magnet schools are free public schools that allow kids to narrow in on a specific learning track, such as an International Baccalaureate program or the performing arts.
 At a magnet school, all the subjects are taught through the lenses of that specific track.
-New York has several magnet schools throughout the state; if there is one near you with a theme that interests your child, it could be a great option to consider.
+If there is one near you with a theme that interests your child, it could be a great option to consider.

 While there are no state-run scholarship options in New York, many private schools, such as The Learning Tree Cultural Preparatory School, work with scholarship-granting organizations to keep tuition affordable for all families who are interested.

 Online learning is sometimes overlooked, but it offers a uniquely flexible learning environment that meets a variety of family needs.
 Whether your child wants to accelerate his or her learning or needs a quieter environment in which to focus, you may be interested in giving virtual school a try.

-If you are looking for a highly customizable and flexible education for your child and think homeschooling could fit the bill, check here for resources about homeschooling specific to New York.
+If you are looking for a highly customizable and flexible education for your child and think homeschooling could fit the bill, view these resources about homeschooling specific to New York.

 For additional information about school choices in New York, visit these resources:

-National School Choice Week 2020 will take place January 26 – February 1, 2020.
-We encourage all schools, homeschool groups, organizations and individuals to sign up to receive a free box of NSCW supplies for celebrations in 2020.
-Click here for more information.
+National School Choice Week 2022 will take place January 23 – 29, 2022.
+We encourage all schools, homeschool groups, organizations and individuals to join the celebration.
+Check out ideas, inspiration, and more information!